railsadminteam/rails_admin/README.md

 API Update Note
 ---------------
+`ActiveRecord::Base.rails_admin` is the new recommendation for configuring models.
+The old API is not deprecated as the new one is just a proxy for `RailsAdmin::Config.model`.

 `navigation.max_visible_tabs` is not configurable anymore, as the new Activo theme implements the main navigation as a vertical list.